Larouyan/larouyan.github.io/docs/index.md

   <img src="/assets/images/CCDF.png" alt="CCDF">
 </div>

-The distribution has a heavy tail, indicating that there are numerous users who have posted only a few ratings, and conversely, a small number of users who are prolific raters.
+The distribution of the CCDF (complementary cumulative distribution function) is heavy-tailed, indicating that there are many users who have posted only few ratings, and conversely, a small number of users who are prolific raters.
 This observation motivates us to delve deeper into understanding the distinctions between these prolific raters and the rest of the user population.
 We'll pick up our experts from these figures.

 ### Define who is a massive rater